mmomtchev/magickwand.js/README.md

 npm install node-magickwand
 ```

-This will install prebuilt binaries on Windows x64, Linux x64 and macOS x64. macOS supposes that you have all the required libraries from Homebrew.
-For everything else, see the next section below.
+This will install prebuilt binaries on Windows x64, Linux x64 and macOS x64.
+It will try to compile the module on other platforms.

 ```js
 const assert = require('assert');